PapaBear9692/Model_Nested_Spider/prototype_plan.md

 ## The Hybrid Tree Approach

 The tree is **initialized** from known architecture families (providing a meaningful starting point), but the cluster tokens are **fully learnable** during training.
+The cluster scoring uses a custom `_ClusterAttention` module (separate from the base model's `MultiHeadAttention`) with its own parameters, plus a `task_proj` linear layer that projects the task embedding before combining it with each cluster token.
 This means:

 - If two architecture families consistently rank similarly across training tasks, their cluster tokens will converge (the model learns they're redundant)
 - If an architecture family spans very different behaviors (e.g., small vs large variants), the gradient signal can shift the token to represent the dominant pattern